A complete end to end process handled by experts

-Removing a company from the register can save money and reduce risk by removing an ongoing compliance burden.
+Removing a company from the register can save money and reduce risk by eliminating an ongoing compliance burden.
 However, if it is not done properly then there are inherent risks involved.
 We handle the entire process of removing a redundant company from the company register through the striking off procedure, giving you peace of mind.

 This method of removing a company is governed by section 1003 Companies Act 2006 (previously section 652a Companies Act 1985).

-This process is only available if during the previous three months the company has not done any of the following:
+This process is only available if, during the previous three months, the company has not done any of the following:

 - traded or otherwise carried on business;